 The San Luis Police Communications Division is a full service combined Police and Fire Communications Operation.
-This division is located inside the San Luis Police Department building employing ten (10) Communications Officers and one (1) Supervisor.
+This division is located inside the San Luis Police Department building employing ten (10) Communications Officers and two (2) Supervisors.
 These men and women are responsible for receiving your telephone requests for Fire, Police and Medical Services and dispatching appropriate personnel.

 Usually, the Communications Center is the first contact for victims or citizens reporting crimes, where it's members are highly trained and dedicated professionals.
 The Communications Center is the backbone of the police department and its members are often referred to as "UNSUNG HEROS".